django/code-of-conduct/membership.md

 ## Structure of membership in the working group

-Members of the working group are all volunteers, and we're always aiming to have high representation of people coming from different places and backgrounds.
+Members of the working group are all volunteers.
+Consistent with [Django's commitment to diversity](https://www.djangoproject.com/diversity/), the working group actively seeks members who bring diverse perspectives, including:

-There is no set number of people required to be on the working group at the moment.
+- People from different geographic regions where Django is used
+- People from marginalized groups who understand challenges community members may face
+- Different levels of involvement in Django (core developers, contributors, users, event organizers)
+- Relevant skills such as conflict resolution, community management, or trauma-informed care

-The working group tries to keep the number as small as possible due to sensitivity of the matter, but big enough to achieve diversity of the views and fast response time to incoming reports.
+The working group keeps the number as small as possible due to sensitivity of the matter, but large enough to achieve diversity of views and fast response time to incoming reports.

 Whenever there is a need to add new members, the working group reviews proposals from people who volunteered thus far but are not on the working group yet.
 If that